North East Historian

-David is the Director of Durham-based Truly Awesome Marketing Ltd and the owner of the England’s North East website.
-He is a writer, journalist, historian and communications professional with solid roots in the North East of England.
+North East historian, David Simpson is the owner of the England’s North East website.
+He is a writer, journalist, occasional broadcaster and a historian with solid roots in the North East of England.

-He has worked as a newspaper columnist, researcher and as the editor of several magazines.
-David runs two popular websites and is the author of around 50 books covering history with a special interest in the North East.
+David has worked as a newspaper columnist, researcher and as a publications editor.
+He is the author of around fifty books covering history with a special interest in the North East.
 David struggled at school, though ultimately his passion, enthusiasm and ever-developing knowledge for local history has been a driving force in his learning development and interests.

-The England’s North East site began life as a history website, described by former Guardian Deputy Editor, David Mckie as “entertaining and erudite”.
-This is accompanied by a smaller sister site covering Yorkshire at yorkshire-england.co.uk In 2015-2016 the North East website was redeveloped as a regional portal and hub promoting all aspects of the region’s business and culture though it still maintains the original history pages within the site.
+The England’s North East site began life in the mid 1990s as a history website (under a different name) described by former Guardian Deputy Editor, David Mckie as “entertaining and erudite”.
+The site has been partially redeveloped as a regional portal and hub promoting all aspects of the region’s business and culture though still focusing primarily on the region’s history.

 RADIO AND TV

-David is a regular public speaker at a wide variety of organisations and venues including book launches, literary festivals, schools, colleges and professional societies.
+David has been a regular public speaker at a wide variety of organisations and venues including book launches, literary festivals, schools, colleges and professional societies.
 His speaking style is described as lively, engaging, informative, humorous and entertaining.

 PUBLICATIONS AND INTERESTS

-David’s publications include The Millennium History of North East England hailed by the then Prime Minister.
-In his twenties David owned his own publishing business, set up and backed by the Prince’s Youth Business Trust and he personally presented some of his early publications to the Prince of Wales (now King Charles III) in 1991.
+David’s publications have included The Millennium History of North East England (1999) hailed by the then Prime Minister, Tony Blair.
+As a younger man, David owned his own publishing business which he set up with the backing of the Prince’s Youth Business Trust and he personally presented some of his early publications to the Prince of Wales (now King Charles III) in 1991.

-For a time in the late 1980s David played as a drummer (not a particularly good one) in a North East punk-folk-rock band called The Whisky Priests and played in gigs around the country.
+For a time in the late 1980s David played as a drummer (not a particularly good one it should be said) in a North East punk-folk-rock band called The Whisky Priests and played in gigs around the country.
 He has performed as an actor with Durham City Theatre and with the Durham Shakespeare Group in a host of different roles.

-With an interest in tourism, David has hosted and performed humorous guided tours for a national hotel conference with actors portraying characters from history and he has worked as a key member of the northumbriatrails tourism team.
+With an interest in tourism, David has hosted and performed humorous guided tours for a national hotel conference with actors portraying characters from history and has assisted a tourism business that gave high-end North American visitors tours of the region.

-For more than a decade David worked for The Northern Echo newspaper as a columnist and as the editor of a number of magazine publications.
-For a time David worked for a Durham-based marketing team as a magazine editor for people with disabilities, launching and managing the publication project from scratch through a consultative process and receiving national accolades.
+For more than a decade David worked for The Northern Echo newspaper as a local history columnist and as the editor of a number of magazine publications published by that newspaper.
+For a time he worked for a Durham-based marketing team as a magazine editor for people with learning disabilities, launching and managing the publication project from scratch through a consultative process and receiving national accolades.

-David has worked at the forefront of a number of publishing projects including research for a Heritage Lottery Fund bid and for book writing projects that include a project suggested and backed by the children’s author Terry Deary and another book project instigated by the then Sunderland AFC chairman Niall Quinn and for the former One North East chairman, Paul Callaghan.
+David has worked at the forefront of a number of publishing projects including research for a Heritage Lottery Fund bid and for book writing projects that include a project suggested and backed by the children’s author Terry Deary and another book project instigated by the then Sunderland AFC chairman Niall Quinn, as well as work for the former One North East chairman, Paul Callaghan.

-In addition to his publications covering North East England, David has authored and co-authored books covering London, Scotland and Liverpool as well as titles on popular culture and current affairs from particular years in history.
+In addition to his publications covering North East England, David has authored and co-authored books covering London, Scotland and Liverpool as well as contributing to ‘pocket book’ titles on popular culture and current affairs from particular years in history.